HotuRam/web-scraping/README.md

 # webpage_scraping

-Scrap webpage and extract the google ad, from google ad extract extract logo, text and any things
+## Part 2 - Write a Python program to extract the follow from the scraped ad:
+- logo
+- text
+- call to action button
+- product image (or) any image, if any
+- background image

+# So here we go...........